MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-setup.md

 1. Install Windows 10+ or Windows Server on the machine that will be your test client.

-1. Join the text client to your domain.
+1. Join the test client to your domain.
+For information on how to join a computer to a domain, see [To join a computer to a domain](/windows-server/identity/ad-fs/deployment/join-a-computer-to-a-domain#to-join-a-server-to-a-domain).

-1. Add the user to the VPN Users group.

 ## Configure Active Directory